 For each assignment or task in the Work Breakdown Structure (WBS), you will identify the necessary skills and the right people to do the work that will produce the deliverable.

 After ensuring that each team member is clear on what they have to produce, you work with them to develop estimates of the number of hours of work it will take them to produce the deliverable.
-It’s important to involve each team member in this estimating process.
-Then the team members feel some commitment to the estimates that you’ll use in your project schedule.
-You will present these resource requirements, people and hours of work, to the project sponsor for their approval.
+It’s important to involve each team member in this estimating process so the team members feel some commitment to the estimates that you’ll use in your project schedule.
+You will present these resource requirements, the number of people and hours of work, to the project sponsor for their approval.

 Small Project Planning Technique #4: Identify Major Risks for Deliverables

-Working with the team member accountable for each deliverable in the work breakdown structure, you will discuss the major risks that, if they occur, would increase the amount of work it will take to produce the deliverable.
-You’ll identify these risks now so that you can develop strategies to avoid, or at least mitigate, the impact of the risks on the project.
+Working with the team member who is accountable for each deliverable in the work breakdown structure (WBS), you will discuss the major risks that, if they occur, would increase the amount of work it will take to produce the deliverable.
+You’ll identify these risks now so that you can develop strategies to avoid, or at least lessen, the impact of the risks on the project.
 Identified risks and their mitigation strategies are an important element in the final project plan.
 In our file room project, you might identify risks that threaten the scope like the following: